 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplementary files.

 Nordic Studies on Alcohol and Drugs adheres to the APA reference style.
 Please review the guidelines on APA to ensure your manuscript conforms to this reference style.
+For articles written in English, non-English language titles in the reference list should include subsequent translations to English [in brackets] adjacent to the original title.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.